Tugzrida/tfnsw-gtfs-quirks/sydneytrains/README.md

 # sydneytrains

 An acronym I'll be using quite a lot here is ATRICS (Advanced Train Running Information Control System).
 ATRICS is a computerised signalling interface being rolled out by Sydney Trains.
-The boundaries of ATRICS territory are (as of April 2024):
+The boundaries of ATRICS territory are (as of July 2024):
 - North: Vales Point (excl)
 - West: Newnes Junction (incl)
 - South: Macarthur (incl)